 Natalie Gochnour serves as an associate dean in the David Eccles School of Business and director of the Kem C. Gardner Policy Institute at the University of Utah.
 She also serves as the chief economist for the Salt Lake Chamber.
-In these roles, she leads the state’s premier public policy institute, helps connect the Eccles School with the broader business community and shares applied economic and business research.
+In these roles, she provides policy leadership that helps Utah prosper.

-Gochnour has both an undergraduate and master’s degree in economics from the University of Utah and teaches public finance.
+Gochnour has both an undergraduate and master’s degree in economics from the University of Utah and specializes in and teaches public finance.